enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/notebooks.md

 ---
 ## Content

-Notebooks are interactive documents that let you combine code with other visual elements such as text, charts, and images.
+Notebooks are interactive documents[1] that let you combine code with other visual elements such as text, charts, and images.

 As long as you have a link to a notebook you can share it with your team or modify it from any computer.